Khairuddin Razali: Political career

-Member of the Malaysian Islamic Party (PAS) (1989-2022)
+Member of the Malaysian Islamic Party (PAS) (1989–2022)

 He first became active in PAS after leaving his educational career.
 He is active in the PAS Legislative Council and has served in several capacities.
 He served as Treasurer of the Central PAS Clerks in the 2009–2011 term, Secretary of the Central PAS Clerk of the House (2011–2013) and Head of Information of the Central PAS Clerks (2013–2017).
 In addition, he has been a Member of the Central PAS Working Committee since 2013 to 2022.
 As the PAS Central AJK, he has held portfolios as Chairman of the PAS Central Economic Development, Property and Entrepreneur Development (2013–2022), PAS Central Vice-Chair of International Poverty Law (2015–2017) and Director of the Central PAS Strategic Institute (2013–2022).
 He has also been elected to the PAS Syura Syura Council since 2013 until 2022.
 On 14 March 2022, he resigned from PAS to be an independent politician after tendering his resignation letter to PAS Secretary-General Takiyuddin Hassan in Parliament.

-Member of Parliament (MP) (since 2013)
+Member of Parliament (MP) (2013–2022)

-He is a member of parliament of Kuala Nerus, Terengganu who has been contesting on PAS tickets since 2013.
+He contested for the Kuala Nerus seat on PAS tickets in the 2013 and 2018 as well as on BN ticket in the 2022 general elections.
 In 2013, he defeated the incumbent Mohd Nasir Ibrahim Fikri with slim majority by 610 votes.

-He retained the seat in 2018 after defeating a well-known Motivator Tengku Asmadi Tengku Mohamad from Barisan Nasional and Abdullah Mohamed from Pakatan Harapan with a wider majority by 8,447 votes.
+He retained the seat in 2018 after defeating a well-known Motivator Tengku Asmadi Tengku Mohamad from BN and Abdullah Mohamed from Pakatan Harapan (PH) by a greater majority of 8,447 votes.

+In 2022, as he was no longer a PAS member after leaving it eight months prior to the election and therefore lost the PAS ticket, he contested for the same seat on the BN ticket.
+However, he was defeated by PN and PAS candidate Alias Razak by a great majority of 29,765 votes and lost the seat after holding it for two terms.

-Government official of state governments of Terengganu and Kelantan (2014-2020)
+Government official of state governments of Terengganu and Kelantan (2014–2020)

 Immediately following the end of the Malaysian General Elections 2018, the State of Terengganu is ruled by the PAS.
 He has been appointed by Terengganu State Government to be the chairman of the board of 4 state-owned companies beginning 2018, namely the Terengganu Strategic & Integrity Institute (TSIS), Darul Iman Training Center (DITC), Paya Bunga Hotel, and Duyong Marina & Resort.
 Earlier, he was appointed by Kelantan State Government as the Kelantan Government Economic Advisory Panel since 2014.